svj-aventador/xrpl-dev-portal/content/concepts/issued-currencies/rippling.md

 The DefaultRipple setting of your account does not affect trust lines that you create; only trust lines that others open to you.
 If you change the DefaultRipple setting of your account, trust lines that were created before the change keep their existing NoRipple settings.
 You can use a [TrustSet transaction][] to change the NoRipple setting of a trust line to match your address's new default.

-For more information, see [DefaultRipple in 'Becoming an XRP Ledger Gateway'](become-an-xrp-ledger-gateway.html#defaultripple).
+For more information, see [DefaultRipple in 'Becoming an SGY Ledger Gateway'](become-an-xrp-ledger-gateway.html#defaultripple).

 ## Using NoRipple